About

 2023 — Going deep on LLMs

-I'd been shipping ML in production since the Oony days, and watching the language-model space closely since GPT-3 — but it wasn't until late 2023 that the agentic side started feeling like 1995-vintage internet again: primitive, but obviously load-bearing.
+I'd been shipping ML in production since the Oony days, and watching the language-model space closely from early on — but it wasn't until late 2023 that the agentic side started feeling like 1995-vintage internet again: primitive, but obviously load-bearing.
 I went all in.
 Production work with LangChain and LangGraph, a lot of time on retrieval and evaluation, and a growing conviction that agents and Web3 wallets are the same problem viewed from two angles.

 2024–2025 — Hiero

-The fun, hard part was the agent runtime.
-Built on LangChain, LangGraph, and LangSmith, with multi-step research-and-execution graphs that planned across chains, called the right tool, and stayed observable.
+The surface was wide: agents that could actually act on-chain — access DeFi primitives, create and launch tokens, buy, trade, and analyze tokens and NFTs, run deep price research, and chain those actions into recurring tasks the agent executed on its own schedule.
+The fun, hard part was the runtime — multi-step research-and-execution graphs on LangChain, LangGraph, and LangSmith that planned across chains, called the right tool, and stayed observable.
 We shipped the platform and the HTERM token.
-The broader agent-token cycle cooled and the project eventually wound down — but it was the deepest stress test I've run on what production agents can actually do once you hand them a wallet, a toolbox, and an audience.
+The broader agent-token cycle cooled and the project eventually wound down, but it was the deepest stress test I've run on what production agents can actually do once you hand them a wallet, a toolbox, and an audience.

 I founded TradeStars to test a thesis: sports fandom is already a market — fans value players, argue about price discovery, and trade reputations on group chats every weekend.
 What if that market were real?